cent664/LLMWM/README.md

       url={https://arxiv.org/abs/2411.05091},
 }
 ```
-📌 A. Dasgupta, A. Tanvir, and X. Zhong, "Watermarking Language Models through Language Models," IEEE Transactions on Artificial Intelligence, vol. 1, no. 01, pp. 1-10, 2025.
+📌 A. Dasgupta, A. A. Tanvir and X. Zhong, "Watermarking Language Models through Language Models," in IEEE Transactions on Artificial Intelligence, doi: 10.1109/TAI.2025.3605117.

-(This citation will be updated once the paper is officially published)